LivelyKernel/lively.next/doc/rationale.md

 ## Packages

-Since the EcmaScript standard does not define a package concept (package = set of modules belonging togeter), lively.modules adds a very lightweight convention for identifying and loading packages that is mostly based on the [npm package conventions](https://docs.npmjs.com/how-npm-works/packages).
+Since the EcmaScript standard does not define a package concept (package = set of modules belonging together), lively.modules adds a very lightweight convention for identifying and loading packages that is mostly based on the [npm package conventions](https://docs.npmjs.com/how-npm-works/packages).